serverless/blog/posts/2017-06-29-aws-lambda-power-tuning.md

   - AlexCasalboni
 ---

 During the last few months, I realized that most developers using serverless technologies have to rely on **blind choices** or **manual tuning** to optimize their Lambda Functions.
-In this article, I will present the data I collected, the [open-source project](https://github.com/alexcasalboni/aws-lambda-power-tuning) I created to solve this problem, and the design ideas that guided me.
+In this article I will present: the data I collected, the [open-source project](https://github.com/alexcasalboni/aws-lambda-power-tuning) I created to solve this problem, and the design ideas that guided me.

 ## AWS Lambda optimizations, let's go data-driven